TelediskoDAO/dapp/README.md

-# Dapp template
+# Welcome to the teledisko DAO dapp

-This template should help get you started developing a dapp with Svelte and TypeScript in Vite.
+This is the code for the teledisko DAO dapp running on https://dao.teledisko.com/.

 ## Getting started